cauchaos/cauchaos.github.io/README.md

 # cauchaos.github.io

-this is homepage of ChAOS, Algorithm Club in Chung-Ang University.
+This is homepage of ChAOS, Chung-ang university Algorithm Organization and Society.